Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

 You can create Actions in any of the following ways:

 - Use the dedicated editor for [Input Action Assets](ActionAssets.md).
-- [Embed them](Workflow-Embedded) in MonoBehaviour components, then set up bindings in the Inspector.
+- [Embed them](Workflow-Embedded.md) in MonoBehaviour components, then set up bindings in the Inspector.
 - Manually load them from JSON.
 - Create them entirely in code, including setting up the bindings.

 ### Creating Actions using the Action editor

 For information on how to create and edit Input Action Assets in the dedicated editor, see [Action Assets](ActionAssets.md).
+This is the recommended workflow if you want to organise all your input actions and bindings together into a single Asset, which is often the case for many types of game or app.

 ![Action Editor Window](Images/MyGameActions.png)

 ### Creating Actions by embedding them in MonoBehaviours

-You can embed [`InputAction`](../api/UnityEngine.InputSystem.InputAction.html) and [`InputActionMap`](../api/UnityEngine.InputSystem.InputActionMap.html) as fields directly inside `MonoBehaviour` components.
+As an alternative to using an Action Asset, You can embed individual [Input Action](../api/UnityEngine.InputSystem.InputAction.html) and [Input Action Maps](../api/UnityEngine.InputSystem.InputActionMap.html) as fields directly inside `MonoBehaviour` components, like this:

 ```CSharp
 using UnityEngine;